TheWand3rer/Universe/README.md

 * A game agnostic "galactic" object model: for each celestial body, it only contains physical and orbital data, based on the [UnitsNet](https://github.com/angularsen/UnitsNet) library to avoid (minimise) confusion and mistakes.
 * Uses `double` for internal calculations and can output in `float` for Unity.
-* The model is supports Galaxies / (n-ary) Star Systems / Stars / Planets (and moons).
+* The model supports Galaxies / (n-ary) Star Systems / Stars / Planets (and moons).
 Each orbiter is a `CelestialBody`.
 * A Kepler simulation model that calculates the position of any object in the solar system given their orbital data and time from the [J2000 epoch](https://en.wikipedia.org/wiki/Epoch_(astronomy)#Julian_years_and_J2000).
 * An interplanetary mission planner that calculates possible transfers given a set of launch windows.
 * A set of functions to calculate mission profiles for *relativistic rockets*, to obtain the acceleration and cruise time for both the observer and the ship, and the total duration of the mission given speeds that approach fractions of c.